OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

+\bt{ We evaluate our system on a our self-collected dataset complemented by several public datasets.
+The data supports both localization and map merging across diverse scales and conditions, while the public datasets enable comparison with baseline methods and simulated cross-device merging.}

+\paragraph{\bt{Self-Collected Dataset}} \bt{ We construct our self-collected dataset using Meta Project Aria glasses \cite{engel2023project}, which integrate two wide-angle grayscale cameras, a front-facing RGB camera, a consumer-grade IMU, and GPS.
+Spanning two countries over $3.5$ months, the dataset comprises $35$ sequences and over $18.7$km of trajectories, organized into three geographic regions R$0$-R$2$ detailed in Tab.~\ref{tab:exp_regions}.
+Five users with varied behaviors contributed, introducing wide viewpoint variations (\eg forward- and backward-facing motion), appearance changes, and irregular trajectories.
+Ground truth (GT) poses are generated by Meta's cloud-based SLAM service \cite{engel2023project} in a global frame, whose city-scale accuracy has been independently validated \cite{krishnan2025benchmarking}.
+All images are anonymized by blurring identifiable information such as faces, and a dataset overview is shown in Fig.~\ref{fig:exp_datasets}.
+Following the Map-Free benchmark \cite{arnold2022map}, the sequences are post-processed to evaluate both the coarse-to-fine localization and the full map-merging pipeline.}

+\begin{itemize}[leftmargin=0.7cm] \item \tb{Topological Localization:} \bt{From R$2$ we manually select $4$ reference sequences and, for each, the spatially and visually overlapping query sequences, giving $26$ query sequences in total.} \item \tb{Metric Localization:} \bt{We randomly select $57$ query images per scene from R$2$.
+Each query is paired with reference images within $5$m that have verified visual overlap, measured by matched keypoints.
+Queries span varying perspectives and times of day, with GT relative transformations provided.} \item \tb{Map Merging:} \bt{We use all of R$0$-R$2$, splitting each sequence into segments of at most $300$m to simulate short-term multi-user capture, yielding $68$ segments.
+Camera intrinsics, extrinsics, timestamps, local VIO poses, and GT poses are provided.} \end{itemize}

-Metric localization (Section~\ref{sec:exp_metric_level_localization}) is additionally evaluated with two public datasets: Map-Free ($65$ validation scenes)~\cite{arnold2022map} and GZ-Campus ($30$ scenes)~\cite{jiao2025litevloc}.
-To evaluate map merging performance with heterogeneous devices, we expand our datasets with additional data sources.
-R$1$ is augmented with three sequences from an iPhone $16$ Pro (using the kit from~\cite{liu2024marvin}) and one sequence from a vehicle-mounted camera~\cite{wei2024fusionportablev2}.
-R$2$ is enriched with Google Street View panoramas spanning $2012$-$2024$.
-Additionally, we employ the $360$Loc dataset for quantitative map merging experiments, by leveraging its GT poses.
-Leveraging its captured panoramic images, we simulate cross-device queries by projecting such images into perspective views with varying intrinsics and extrinsics.
-Details, including data processing and illustrative examples, are provided in the \textbf{Supplementary Material}.~\cite{jiao2025opennavmap_supp}.
+\paragraph{\bt{Public Datasets}} \bt{ Metric localization is additionally evaluated on Map-Free \cite{arnold2022map} with $65$ validation scenes and GZ-Campus \cite{jiao2025litevloc} with $30$ scenes.
+For qualitative cross-device localization and mapping, we augment R$1$ with three iPhone $16$ Pro sequences captured using the kit \cite{liu2024marvin} and one vehicle-mounted camera sequence from \cite{wei2024fusionportablev2}, and enrich R$2$ with Google Street View panoramas spanning $2012$-$2024$.
+We further use the $360$Loc dataset \cite{huang2024360loc} for quantitative map merging, leveraging its GT poses and simulating cross-device queries by projecting its panoramic images into perspective views with varying intrinsics and extrinsics.
+Further data-processing details and examples are provided in the \textbf{Suppl.
+Mat.} \cite{anonymous2025opennavmap_supp}.}

-\subsection{Evaluation Metrics}
+\subsubsection{\bt{Evaluation Metrics}}